Itchy Eyes: Common Causes, Symptoms & Treatment

 3. Ocular fatigue

-Ocular fatigue, or asthenopia, can also cause eye heaviness, eye irritation, frequent headaches, light sensitivity, difficulty concentrating and generalized fatigue.
+Ocular fatigue, or asthenopia, can also cause eye heaviness, eye irritation, frequent headaches, light sensitivity, difficulty concentrating, and generalized fatigue.

-4. Sty
+4. Stye

-What to do: A sty usually disappears on its own after 3 to 5 days without any specific treatment.
+How to relieve: A stye usually disappears on its own after 3 to 5 days without any specific treatment.
 You can apply warm compresses to the affected eye to help relieve swelling and other symptoms.
-If the sty does not improve, you should see and ophthalmologist, who may indicate treatment with antibiotic ointment or eye drops.

 5. Blepharitis